JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 If the delay time is short, such a feedback is often interpreted as the sound being more diffuse in nature.
 As such, feedback structures are likely candidates for reverberation algorithms.

 Let's consider the frequency domain for a moment.
 If we look at the response of such feedback loops to white noise with a flat spectrum, we start seeing different responses for each of these delay set ups.
-When feedback delay times get short and feedback gains high, distinct comb filtering effects start to appear (see Figure 8).
+When feedback delay times get short and feedback gains high, distinct comb-like structures start to appear (see Figure 8).
 For positive feedback, these appear at multiples of the inverse of the delay time (i.e. for 10 milliseconds of delay, emphasis occurs at 100 Hz, 200 Hz, etc).
 For negative feedback, the pattern changes, and the initial emphasis occurs at half the fundamental and then at 3x, 5x, 7x this frequency, producing odd harmonics.
 As such, negative feedback in this setup leads to odd harmonics being emphasized.

 <center><img src="feedbackCombs.svg"></center>